Student Loan Discharge in Bankruptcy

 The good news is that a partial discharge is available in Florida per existing case law.
 A partial discharge can reduce principal, interest rates and monthly payments.
 Often times, settlements are negotiated.
 After all, if you lose the undue hardship hearing, it's not like the student loan company or U.S. government is going to receive full payment the next day.
 It is in their interest to formulate a reasonable payment plan that you can live with.

 The procedure is as follows:

-During the adversary proceeding, a Complaint seeking an Undue Hardship Discharge pursuant to Section 523(a)(8) must be filed.
+During the adversary proceeding, a Complaint seeking an Undue Hardship Discharge or Discharge of an Unqualified Education Loan pursuant to Section 523(a)(8) must be filed.
 The Complaint must be served on all the parties who hold your student loans.
 An adversary proceeding can be filed in a Chapter 7 or Chapter 13 bankruptcy.
 Even an old Chapter 7 case can be re-opened to file the adversary if grounds now exist to discharge your student loans.

 Both parties can conduct discovery.
 You can expect that the student loan company will want information about your prior and current employment.
 If you have been unable to find work or remain underemployed, they will want to know where you have applied for work and the outcome of your application or interview.
 If you or your dependents have a medical condition, they will want medical records substantiating that.
 They will likely want to take your deposition and possibly that of your medical provider.
 In addition to your medical records you may want to put on medical testimony as well if your case goes to trial.

 The well known Brunner standard is followed in Florida which requires that you show: